 DINE & EXPLORE

-Only a 10 minute walk away from Carizma
+Clear blue sea and sandy beaches are only 10 minute walk away from Carizma

 DINING OUT